GarthDB/style-dictionary-sets/README.md

-# Sets Transform for Style Dictionary
+# Sets Formatters for Style Dictionary

+Formatters for adding sets support to Style Dictionary